Why Is Boudoir Photography So Expensive? The Real Cost Explained

 Photography was always something that I enjoyed doing, and I thought I had a good eye for it.
 I started out buying a DSLR camera for myself as a Christmas present.
 (Normalise buying yourself presents!)

-At the time I was doing pole dancing, and I still am.
-And so I started taking my camera to my pole dance showcases and taking photos of my fellow students, with their permission of course.
+At the time I was doing pole dancing, which I did for over a decade, and so I started taking my camera to my pole dance showcases and taking photos of my fellow students, with their permission of course.

 I naturally started going into boudoir.